hmaldonadovilla/community-kitchen/SetupInstructions.md

     - Auto add flow (no overlay): use `addMode: "auto"` with `anchorFieldId` pointing to a CHOICE line-item field that has an `optionFilter.dependsOn` (one or more controlling fields).
 When all `dependsOn` fields are filled, the form will automatically create one row per allowed anchor option (same filtering logic as overlay).
 If the controlling fields change later, auto-generated rows are recomputed and overwritten; manual rows are preserved.
       - Progressive + expand gate: if you also set `"ui": { "mode": "progressive", "expandGate": "collapsedFieldsValid", "collapsedFields": [...] }` then:
         - Auto-generated rows treat the anchor field as the row title and it is not editable (it’s system-selected).
+        - Auto-generated rows created by `addLineItemsFromDataSource` selection effects also lock the anchor field and render it as the row title when `anchorFieldId` is set (works for subgroups too).
         - Rows that are still “disabled” (collapsed fields not yet valid) are ignored for validation, so you can submit with unfinished rows.
         - If the LINE_ITEM_GROUP question is marked `required: true`, at least one enabled+valid row is still required (disabled rows don’t satisfy required).
      - Subgroups: add `subGroups` to a line-item group to render child rows under each parent row (e.g., `Ingredients` under a `Dish`).
 Each child entry reuses the same shape as `LineItemGroupConfig` (min/max/addMode/fields/optionFilter/selectionEffects/totals).
 You can define child fields inline or point to a ref sheet via `"ref": "REF:ChildTab"` (same column format as parent line-item refs).
 Inline values override the ref (e.g., to change labels/minRows).
 Submitted payloads contain an array of parents, each with a child array keyed by the subgroup id/label.
 Default mode renders inline subgroup sections with Show/Hide.
 Progressive mode (`ui.mode: "progressive"`) edits subgroups via a full-page overlay opened from “Open …” buttons next to triggering fields (selection effects) plus fallback “Open …” buttons for remaining subgroups.